 Yet another great attraction for nature lovers is the wide variety of bird species that call Holbox their home.
 Bird-watchers will be treated with the delight of traveling to a part of the Yalahau lagoon known as Isla Pajaros, or Bird Island.
 At any given time of the year, at least 20 different bird species can be found here.
 Thanks to its warm, tropical climate and abundance of food resources, the island also provides a home to many migratory birds.
 Among the many birds that can be seen at Isla Pajaros are the pink flamingos, white and brown pelicans, double-crested cormorant, snowy and reddish egrets, roseate spoonbills and boatbilled Herons.

 Other activities include the whale shark tour in Holbox island, booking your hotels in Holbox Island, transportation and transfer from Cancun, Playa del Carmen, Riviera Maya, Tulum or Merida to Holbox island, kayaking, snorkeling, or a visit to a freshwater spring considered by the Mayas to be a sort of Fountain of Youth.
-In addition, the Yum Balam Nature Reserve not only includes Holbox, but also several different ecosystems on the mainland, such as the Corchal, the largest forest of cork trees in all Mexico, located in nearby Solferino.
+In addition, the Yum Balam Nature Reserve not only includes Holbox island, but also several different ecosystems on the mainland, such as the Corchal, the largest forest of cork trees in all Mexico, located in nearby Solferino.

 From Holbox Island, tours can also be organized to the ancient Mayan ruins of Ek Balam, Chichen Itza, Tulum, Uxmal, Merida and many other destinations of the Riviera Maya and the Yucatan Peninsula.

 Come to Holbox island.
 Come experience life as it should be.